Get to know: Mohammed Abukhater of F5 Networks

 What is your proudest career achievement to date?

 Moving from the technical side of the business and into sales and management was the most significant achievement in my career to date.
 It represented a major change in what I do, and afforded me the opportunity to make a far larger impact in the organisations I represented.
-For example, it enabled me to build a strong channel ecosystem across MENA to help achieve double digit YoY growth at FireEye.
+For example, it enabled me to build a strong channel ecosystem across MENA to help achieve double-digit growth at FireEye.

 What is the best piece of advice you have been given?